Cyfrin/aderyn/README.md

 ---

-If you are installing with Homebrew or npm, ensure that the correct version of Aderyn in your path comes from either the Homebrew or npm global packages directory.
+If you are installing with Curl or Homebrew or npm, ensure that the correct version of Aderyn in your path comes from either the Homebrew or npm global packages directory.
 If an older version exists at `~/.cyfrin/bin/aderyn`, remove it using `rm -f ~/.cyfrin/bin/aderyn`, as this is no longer the default installation location.

 ## Quick Start